cgbystrom/netty-tools/README.markdown

 Netty is not a web server and these tools are quite "raw" in the HTTP sense.
 If you intend to do anything moderately complex, please look [elsewhere](http://jetty.codehaus.org/jetty/).
 I've used it for creating small HTTP-based admin interfaces for my Netty servers.
 That's one use case where these tools may come in handy.

 This project is used in two applications the main author is working on.
-First one is [Beacon Push](http://beaconpush.com), a real-time push server browsers supporting a wide array of transports including WebSockets.
+First one is [Beaconpush](http://beaconpush.com), a real-time push server for browsers and mobile phones supporting a wide array of transports including Web Sockets.
 And the second one is [Sonar Voice](http://sonar-api.com), which is an embeddable VoIP solution for the web/desktop/mobile with distributed voice servers.

 Getting started
 ----------